+Footnote:1: Customer must cure a deficiency by Day 19 or the request will be declined.

 Load Delivery Point

 Requesting New or Modifying Load Delivery Points

 Requests by existing Customers to add or modify load delivery points may be made by making an “Add/Modify” load request on the OASIS to establish priority in the TSR Queue, then submitting an updated NITS application Excel spreadsheet, per Section 29.2 of the OATT to the ITO.
 The updated application should contain the new or modified projected load as well as the incremental impacts to existing delivery points.
 Load forecasts as currently approved by the ITO are also required for each affected delivery point.
 Requests with a “Stop Date” of 1/1/3000 will have a coordinated date with the “Stop Date” of the Network Application, all others will end at the “Stop Date” of the request.